 The policyholder must submit a signed and sworn proof of loss.
-This provides essential information related to the loss, including the time and cause of the loss, details about all insured parties, any other insurance coverage, changes in property ownership or occupancy, specifications for damaged structures, repair estimates, and supporting documentation for expenses incurred due to the loss.
+This provides essential information related to the loss, including the time and cause of the loss, details about all insured parties, the time and cause of the loss, details about all insured parties, any other insurance coverage, changes in property ownership or occupancy, specifications for damaged structures, repair estimates, and supporting documentation for expenses incurred due to the loss.